nodejs/node/COLLABORATOR_GUIDE.md

 * *Documentation-Only Deprecation*: A deprecation notice is added to the API documentation but no functional changes are implemented in the code.
-By default there will be no deprecation warnings emitted for such deprecations at runtime.
+By default, there will be no warnings emitted for such deprecations at runtime.
 Documentation-only deprecations may trigger a runtime warning when Node.js is started with the [`--pending-deprecation`][] flag or the `NODE_PENDING_DEPRECATION=1` environment variable is set.